Head OfficeSheraton Saigon Hotel & Towers, 88 Dong Khoi Street, Ben Nghe Ward, District 1 Ho Chi Minh City, Vietnam

 SPVB's quality and food safety policies are in accordance with standards set by the Suntory, PepsiCo, Pepsi Lipton groups and Vietnam Government.
 All company plants have FSSC 22000 certification.
 Additionally, the inspection related to the AIB International Consolidated Standards is carried out at all sites and special tools are provided to our sales teams to help them communicate information on quality to our customers.

 Relationship with the Customers

 Customer satisfaction is a first priority, and hotlines are in place to solicit customers' feedback and requests.
 Feedback is an essential part of our qualitative research, which is used to improve services, fine-tune marketing and increase satisfaction.
-In the recent years, SPVB Sales team has come up with the conclusion that the sales volumes would increase proportionally if consumers found the store displays appealing.
-This idea was after rolled out to on-site execution that one of our DCR’s KPIs was actually to neatly arrange the products in the visi-coolers and on racks with SPVB’s must-have products.
+In recent years, SPVB Sales team has come up with the conclusion that the sales volumes would increase proportionally if consumers found the store displays appealing.
+This idea was after rolled out to on-site execution that one of our DCR’s KPIs was actually to neatly arrange the products in the visi coolers and on racks with SPVB’s must-have products.
 Our DCR team was also required to ensure that the products are promoted by using posters and other display materials.

 Contributing to consumer health

 SPVB beverage portfolio in this market includes a diverse set of exciting beverages such as Pepsi, 7-Up, Mountain Dew, Sting, Mirinda, Aquafina Lipton, Revive, Tropicana, Twister and Tea Plus.
 We take our responsibility to improve the nutritional quality of our portfolio very seriously, and we are on a continual journey to transform our product portfolio to provide Vietnamese consumers which more nutritious beverage choices, for example, Oolong TEA Plus, which prevents fat absorption.

 TEA+ Oolong Tea